 “The ferocious parts of the Psalms serve as a reminder that there is in the world such a thing as wickedness and that it (if not its perpetrators) is hateful to God” (C.S.
 Lewis, Reflections, p.
 33).

-And 2 Timothy 3:16 may or may not have served Lewis “as a reminder that there is in the world such a thing as” God-breathed-ness (Greek: theopneustos).
+And apparently 2 Timothy 3:16 did not serve C.S.
+Lewis “as a reminder that there is in the world such a thing as” God-breath-ed-ness (Greek: theopneustos).
 Lewis exudes the dual sentiments of

 “Stand by thyself, come not near to me; for I am holier than thou!” (cf. Isaiah 65:5)